More Flow, Less Friction

 Em Shen

 So when I moved back to LA from New York to be a Producer, I conducted a couple informational interviews with friends and I realized there were so many different kinds of Producers.
-You have your Music Producers, you have Integrated Producers, you have Development Producers, you have Gaming Producers, Story Narrative Producers, Advertising Producers.
-And, Amie, similar to what you were saying earlier: yeah, we often construct the sandbox that the creative is being created in.
+You have your Music Producers, you have Integrated Producers, you have Development Producers, you have Gaming Producers, Story Narrative Producers, Advertising Producers; the list goes on.

 A perfect example of this and a personal muse of mine is Rick Rubin.
 Rick Rubin will be the first to say that he's not a musician, he's not a performer, he doesn't actually make music, but we all know that he's instrumental in creating chart topping hits with some of the greatest musicians of our generation.
-So if you think of Rick Rubin, Producers help flow.
+Producers help flow.
 We set the stage, we're problem solvers, we're dot connectors, and I really believe that Producers are the silent superheroes behind almost any creative or large scale project.

 Amie